 Harlee Mollenkopf is a visual artist who was born in Columbus, Ohio in 1995.
 She received her BA from Kenyon College and is a current MFA candidate at Mills College.
-Using her body as grounds for artistic expression, she exposes the psychological trauma inherent in the hegemony of mind-body dualism.
-The catalyst for her work is derived from a quest to integrate complicated psychosomatic rifts in her personal life such as anorexia, endurance athleticism, and bipolar depression, and sexual abuse.
+Using her body as grounds for artistic expression, she exposes the psychological trauma inherent in mind-body dualism.
+The catalyst for her work is derived from a quest to integrate complicated psychosomatic rifts in her personal life.

 Harlee Mollenkopf is the 2017 recipient of the AICUO Award for Excellence in The Visual Arts with recognition by the Ohio House of Representatives and Senate.